FadriPestalozzi/DicTinder/README.md

 DicTinder is a satirical dating app, playing with dictators and other dicks.
 The concept revolves around the fact that dictators tend to have small... egos... and compensate by being even greater dicks towards fellow humans.
 Check out the [MVP here](https://delightful-duckanoo-cd232b.netlify.app/).

-## typography
+## Typography

-Any background should be same one of flame colors:
+Any background should be same one of flame colors.
+Transition:
 - from HeX: ff3775
 - to HeX: ff5c61